Illinois Compiled Statutes

 guardian about other sources of assistance if the provider has not resolved the

-to a treatment program in the manner and with the rights provided for under
+in the manner and with the rights provided for under

 (aa) No patient shall be denied services based solely on HIV status.